Cookies on this website

 The Data Protection Officer.
 Betfred, The Spectrum, 56-58 Benson Road, Birchwood, Warrington, WA3 7PQ.

-If you use our website, we will ask you to provide personal information in order that you can register for an account and use our services.
+We will ask you to provide personal information in order that you can register for an online account and use our services.
 You will also be asked to accept our terms and conditions.

 We may collect information about you in a number of ways, these being; CCTV - Images of people who visit Betfred premises or staff who work in Betfred premises may be captured by CCTV.
 These images will not be shared with any other person or organisation, unless you have consented or if we are allowed to by law, for example, for the apprehension and prosecution of offenders or to prevent or detect crime.